CodeWizardsDev/wizard-notify/wiki/README.md

 ## <p class=glow>Custom Divider Line</p> <a name = "divider"></a>

-- You are able to modify the divider line which it's between notifications header and notifications message!
+- Modify the divider line between the notification header and message.

-1. Find the following codes in the config.lua file
+1. Find the following codes in the `config.lua` file:

     ```lua
     Cfg.Divider = true